-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

+Minnesota takes its name from the Dakota word for water, and the state has plenty of it.
+Its nickname, Land of 10,000 Lakes, is a conservative count: The best-known of the 14,000-plus bodies of water may be the border-crossing Lake of the Woods, the vast expanse of Lake Superior, and Lake Itasca, best known as the source of the Mississippi River.
+Facing off across that same river, Minnesota's largest city and its state capital, Minneapolis and St. Paul, come together as the Twin Cities.
 Here, you'll find fervid sports fans, a beloved craft beer scene, an artists’ community, and the enormous, tax-free shopping paradise of the Mall of America.
 Despite the reputation for frigid winters in the Upper Midwest, nothing in Minnesota slows down for the snow or ice.
 When the weather obliges, people flock to skating rinks, ski runs, snowshoe trails, and ice-fishing spots.
 In summer, the state’s parks fill up with bikers, hikers, and campers, while the boaters, swimmers, and water skiers head to Minnesota’s many waterways.

 For two weeks near the end of August, the Twin Cities hosts one of the largest — and arguably the best — state fairs in America.
 More than 2 million people a year attend the celebration of the state's agriculture, arts, and industry, where they stuff themselves on classic fried fair food, ride the rides, and admire farm animals and equipment.